 Conservative sciatica treatment comes first

-In most cases, conservative sciatica treatment is the first line of defense against the pain, tingling, numbness, and/or muscle weakness associated with sciatic nerve compression.
-The vast majority of sciatica patients typically enjoy at least some success in treating their symptoms without surgery.
-This is particularly true for patients whose condition has been diagnosed early enough that the underlying physical abnormality responsible for the nerve compression has not progressed beyond the point where conservative treatment can help.
-Early stage bulging discs, herniated discs, osteoarthritis, and other degenerative spine conditions typically respond well to a combination of the following conservative treatment methods:
+In most cases, conservative sciatica treatment is the first line of defense against the pain, tingling, numbness and/or muscle weakness associated with sciatic nerve compression.
+The vast majority of sciatica patients typically enjoy at least some relief in treating their symptoms without surgery.
+This is particularly true for patients whose conditions have been diagnosed early enough that the underlying physical abnormality responsible for the nerve compression has not progressed beyond the point where conservative treatment can help.
+Early stage bulging discs, herniated discs, osteoarthritis and other degenerative spine conditions typically respond well to a combination of the following conservative treatment methods:

 - Non-steroidal anti-inflammatory drugs (NSAIDs)

 - Low-impact exercise to improve flexibility and cardiovascular health

 - Light weight training to improve core strength

 - Behavior modification to improve posture and cut down on painful activities